Mandatory Registration Frequently Asked Questions

 Registering with Wisconsin Job Service is done online at JobCenterofWisconsin.com/ui.

 Registration for UI Benefits requires three steps:

 a.
 Create a logon if you don't already have one.

-To verify your registration status, logon to the Job Center of Wisconsin website, click on “Job Seeker Tools,” and then, ”My JCW.”
-The My JCW “dashboard” shows your status and shows which requirements still need to be completed.
-(It is actually called MY JCW on the website)
+To verify your registration status, logon to the Job Center of Wisconsin website, click on "Job Seeker," and then, "My JCW."
+The My JCW dashboard shows your status and shows which requirements still need to be completed.

 As you complete each step, the site notes your progress.
 A green check mark appears after each step is complete.
 When you finish, you will receive an email stating your registration is complete as long as you provided a valid email address during the registration process.